DanPollardSheff/Embedding-Economic-Analysis/README.txt

 Before running any models you should add a folder called Results to this directory.
 This folder is ingored by git version control and contains the actual model results.

-To simply run the analyses detailed in the attached report, open the symmetrical-octo-tribble.Rproj in R studio.
-Run the .R script you want to run.
+To simply run the analyses detailed in the attached report, open the Embedding Economics Analysis.Rproj in R studio.
+Load and then run the .R script you want to run.

 The main file to run is the Run all Analyses.R file.
 This replicates the analyses in Davies et al [REF to be added when published]